abedidev/qwen3-radiology/README.md

 # Clinical Multi-Label Disease Extraction from Abdominal Radiology Findings

-This repository contains the official implementation of our work on extracting multi-label disease findings from abdominal radiology reports using large language models.
+This repository contains the official implementation of extracting multi-label disease findings from radiology reports using large language models.
 The project evaluates both zero-shot pretrained LLMs and fine-tuned LLMs using supervised clinical data.

 This codebase follows the MICCAI Reproducibility Checklist and the Machine Learning Code Completeness Checklist for medical imaging and clinical AI research.